stanioanmihail/vpersonna-web/README.md

         ./manage.py migrate
         cd scripts/
         ./add_entries.sh
+        cd integration_scripts/
+        ./run_add_brute_data.sh

-    this script is generating some test database entries
+    these scripts are generating some test database entries

+5. manage the database

+        cd ../..
+        ./manage.py createsuperuser

+    It will require: username, email, password, password confirmation The admin console is available accessing from browser IP:port/admin (ex: 127.0.0.1:8000/admin)

-5. run a http server
+6. run a http server

-        cd ..
         ./manage.py runserver

     the server is available on localhost port 8000, but not in LAN